 Previous ZDI inversions of LQ Hya have been published by \cite{Donati1999LQHya} and \cite{Donati2003LQHya} for epochs between 1991 and 2001.
-These inversions have revealed average to high strengths of the large-scale magnetic field, reaching about 100 G, and individual field components extending as high as 900 G. The star has also been the subject of extensive DI studies to map the changing spot distribution on its surface \citep{Strassmeier1993LQHya,Rice1998LQHya,berdyugina2002,Kovari2004LQHya,Cole2015LQHya,FloresSoriano2017LQHya,ColeKodikara2019LQHya}.
-The picture emerging from these inversions is that the star has exhibited over the years, to a varying extent, both high latitude and equatorial spots with no detections of mid-latitude temperature anomalies, indicating a possible latitudinal bimodality in their distribution.
+These inversions have revealed average to high strengths of the large-scale magnetic field, reaching about 100 G, and individual field components extending as high as 900 G. The star has also been the subject of extensive DI studies with the aim of mapping the changing spot distribution on its surface \citep{Strassmeier1993LQHya,Rice1998LQHya,berdyugina2002,Kovari2004LQHya,Cole2015LQHya, FloresSoriano2017LQHya,ColeKodikara2019LQHya}.
+The picture emerging from these inversions is that the star has exhibited, to a varying extent, both high-latitude and equatorial spots over the years with no detections of mid-latitude temperature anomalies, indicating a possible latitudinal bimodality in their distribution.

 Even though there have been detailed studies aiming to relate the DI temperature inversions with the long-term activity evolution of LQ Hya \citep{Cole2015LQHya,Olspert2015LQHya,ColeKodikara2019LQHya}, the same has not been attempted with the magnetic ZDI inversions.
-In this paper we fill in this gap by comparing our ZDI maps with simultaneous long-term photometry that traces the spottedness of the stellar surface.
+In this paper we fill in this gap by comparing our ZDI maps with simultaneous long-term photometry, that traces the spottedness of the stellar surface, and chromospheric activity derived from the \ion{Ca}{ii} H\&K line core emission.
 As a result we can, for the first time, relate the observed field evolution of LQ Hya with its activity cycle.